wd15/wd15.github.com/_posts/2014-02-20-parallel-fipy-in-ipython.md

 The
 [first notebook](http://nbviewer.ipython.org/github/wd15/fipy-efficiency/blob/master/notebooks/FiPy-IPython.ipynb)
-demonstrates how to use IPython's native parallel infrastructure with FiPy and present parallel results on a laptop.
+demonstrates how to use IPython's native parallel infrastructure with FiPy and presents parallel results on a laptop.
 The [second notebook](http://nbviewer.ipython.org/github/wd15/fipy-efficiency/blob/master/notebooks/cluster.ipynb) presents results for up to 48 parallel nodes running on a cluster.